top of page

 Oh, what a year 2021 has been – we navigated challenging waters (CIO-SP4 and the contractor vaccine mandate) and did our best to stay healthy, happy, and relatively stress free throughout the process.
 To that end, we hope that 2022 brings everyone good health, happiness, success, more outdoor activity and conferences, and contract wins!

 Indeed, as chapter 2021 closes and chapter 2022 begins, many of you will be setting goals and making resolutions from which to operate in the New Year.
-For our friends in the government contracting space, here's a simple New Year's resolution to add to your contracting playbook: for email proposal submissions, set a goal – company best practice – to email your proposals by 5:00pm one working day prior to the deadline set forth in a solicitation.
+For our friends in the government contracting space, here's a simple New Year's resolution to add to your contracting playbook: for email proposal submissions, set a goal – company best practice – to email your proposals around 12:00pm one working day prior to the deadline set forth in a solicitation.

-You got it, by 5:00pm one working day before the proposal deadline (note: if, under the circumstances, that goal is not feasible, contractors should still plan on submitting at least 4 hours in advance)!
+You got it, by 12:00pm one working day before the proposal deadline (note: if, under the circumstances, that goal is not feasible, contractors should still plan on submitting at least 4 hours in advance)!
 [1]

 Why?
 Even if you miss your self-imposed deadline (i.e., last minute revisions, file size issues, computer problems, etc.), your proposal will likely not be late.
 Moreover, and importantly, many government agencies use complex technology – such as, email gateways, malware servers, and other tech – to protect their networks from malicious content and bad actors.